Proof of Stake (PoS)

-In general, a proof of stake algorithm looks as follows.
-The blockchain keeps track of a set of validators, and anyone who holds the blockchain's base cryptocurrency (in Ethereum's case, ether) can become a validator by sending a special type of transaction that locks up their ether into a deposit.
+In general, a PoS algorithm looks as follows.
+The blockchain keeps track of a set of validators, and anyone who holds the blockchain's base cryptocurrency (in Ethereum's case, ETH) can become a validator by sending a special type of transaction that locks up their ETH into a deposit.
 The process of creating and agreeing to new blocks is then done through a consensus algorithm that all current validators can participate in.

-There are many kinds of consensus algorithms, and many ways to assign rewards to validators who participate in the consensus algorithm, so there are many "flavors" of proof of stake.
-From an algorithmic perspective, there are two major types: chain-based proof of stake and BFT-style proof of stake.
+There are many kinds of consensus algorithms, and many ways to assign rewards to validators who participate in the consensus algorithm, so there are many "flavors" of PoS.
+From an algorithmic perspective, there are two major types: chain-based and BFT-style PoS.

 In chain-based PoS, the algorithm pseudo-randomly selects a validator during each time slot (e.g. every period of 10 seconds might be a time slot), and assigns that validator the right to create a single block, and this block must point to some previous block (normally the block at the end of the previously longest chain), and so over time most blocks converge into a single constantly growing chain.